 There can be many reasons for having dried or flaky skin but a good place to start is your fluid intake.
 If you have a lot of spots or redness, this could be an inflammatory response to something you are eating.
 Dairy is a common culprit as the animal protein can cause an inflammatory response in the body and we don’t have much of the lactase enzyme after the age of 5 to digest lactose which leaves the bacteria to digest it which can result in bloating, gas or stomach cramps.

 - Feeling sleepy

 Our diet can have a direct link to our mood and energy levels.
 Skipping out on breakfast is a big no no!
 Convenience food nowadays can have a lot of refined sugar which gives us a surge of energy but then comes the slump afterwards giving us that feeling of low energy and tiredness.
 Try to reduce your intake of refined sugar and look for foods that release energy slowly throughout the day such as oats.
 Sunflower and pumpkin seeds are great for giving you an energy boost and improving low mood.
 It may also be a result of low iron levels so it is worth getting a blood test to rule that out.

 - Feeling bloated

-If you want to have a chat about how you can improve your health get in touch with us or book online and our Nutritional Therapist Coral can advise.
-It might just take one or two sessions to get to the bottom of your symptoms and create a diet plan and you will be on your way to a healthier happier you!
+If you want to have a chat about how you can improve your health get in touch with us and we can organise an appointment with our Nutritionist.
+It might just take one or two sessions to get to the bottom of your symptoms, create a plan and you will be on your way to a healthier, happier you!